chanduthedev/portal/README.md

 1. Navigate to the `server` folder from the project root folder `portal`
 2. Run `npm install` to install all dependencies
-3. Run `npm run server.js` to start the server
+3. Run `node server.js` to start the server

 ## How to start Web App: